Loo Academy

 Test if the water pressure improved after this.

-You can also replace your existing shower head with a regular one that has a higher flow.
+Alternatively, you can replace your existing showerhead with a regular one that has a higher flow.

 Analyze Water Pressure During the Day